• Home

 DIY Placenta Lotion & Salve Recipes

-Unless under the care and advice of a licensed medical/naturopathic/homeopathic practitioner it is my recommendation that placenta remedies, including lotions & salves, should only be used by the mother that birthed the placenta.
+Unless under the care and advice of a licensed medical/naturopathic/homeopathic practitioner it is my recommendation that placenta remedies, including lotions and salves, should only be used by the mother that birthed the placenta.

 Herbs &/or essential oils of your choice may be added to lotions & salves, but it is important to remember that your constitution may have changes with pregnancy & postpartum, so it is important to test for possible allergic reactions prior to mixing anything in with your placenta powder or placenta tincture in order to prevent your placenta from being wasted due to negative skin reaction from added ingredients.